 Kitchen areas are fully equipped with gas hob, electric oven, fridge with ice-box, microwave, washing machine/tumble drier.
 Dishwasher in largest cottage.

 Bathrooms - 3 ensuite, 3 house bathrooms with shower over bath

-TVs with FreeSat and inbuilt DVD players - small library of books and DVDs available to borrow from our office.
+TVs with FreeSat and built in DVD players - small library of books and DVDs available to borrow from our office.

 |Further details outdoors|

 Outside there are paved patios or wooden decking, gravel paths with space for car parking, flower beds and areas of lawn.
-Wooden garden table with benches are provided and a charcoal bbqs and tools may be borrowed.
+Wooden garden tables with benches and a charcoal bbqs and tools may be borrowed.

 Rate includes the use of bed linen, towels, BBQ facilities, garden furniture, electricity and central heating.

 In each cottage - a starter supply of kitchen and bathroom essentials is provided.